Benign Breast Problems

 Cracked nipples are common during breastfeeding and can arise from poor latching and infant positioning, high intensity use of breast pump, trauma from baby’s teeth etc. These pose a risk for introducing infections into the breast.
 Avoiding soap to prevent drying, using purified lanolin creams, air drying the nipples, using nipple shields are measures that can be used to prevent cracked nipples.

-Breast Infections are common during breastfeeding.
+Mastitis or infection of breast tissue, is common during breastfeeding.
 Bacteria from the baby’s mouth infect breast tissue through cracked nipples.
 Poor latching and incomplete emptying of the breasts during feeds, increases this risk.
 Symptoms of mastitis can include fevers, redness, warmth and pain.
 This should be recognised and treated early to prevent abscess formation.

-Recurring Breast Abscesses
+Recurrent Breast Abscesses

 Idiopathic Granulomatous Mastitis (IGM)